THE DOVER WAR MEMORIAL PROJECT

 "The supreme sacrifice.
 Per ardua ad astra"

-Lewis Robert Edward Kennedy was a Lieutenant (E) in the Royal Navy, aboard the HMS Galatea (cruiser), sunk by enemy action.
-He was 25 when he died on 15th December 1941.
-He is commemorated on the Plymouth Naval Memorial in the United Kingdom.
+Lewis Robert Edward Kennedy was a Lieutenant (E) aboard HMS Galatea (cruiser), sunk by torpedo fired from U-557.
+He was 25 when he died on 15 December 1941 with 468 of his companions; only 100 survived.

-He was the "dearly loved eldest son" of Mr. and Mrs. R. C. W. Kennedy, brother of Stewart, and the husband of Doreen Betty Kennedy, of Wye, Kent.
+Born on 13 April 1916, Lewis was the "dearly loved eldest son" of Mr. Robert Charles William and Mrs Louisa Kennedy, brother of Stewart, and the husband of Doreen Betty Kennedy, of Wye, Kent.

 Kerry, W. E.